celadari/json-logic-scala/docs/_posts/concept-of-types.md

 ---
-title: "Concept of Type for Parsing/Unparsing"
+title: "About JsonLogic-typed"
 author: Charles
 nav_order: 3
 category: Jekyll
 layout: post
 ---

-# Behind the concept of "Type" in Json-Logic-Typed
+# A typed version of JsonLogic

-Json Logic Typed is a variant of the jsonLogic format that annotates data-type values.
+JsonLogic-typed is a typed variant of the [JsonLogic](https://jsonlogic.com) format.

-When using statically typed languages like Scala, providing type information lets an application choose the right data structure at parsing time.

 Consider the following example: